ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 DLSS 5 Neural Rendering (DLSS-NR) is also supported experimentally.
 See [Experimental DLSS-NR support](#experimental-dlss-nr-support) before enabling it.

+## Future Plans
+I plan to try to expand this technique to as many integrations as possible (UEVR plugin, no reshade depedency, etc.) so that it works with as many games as possible and plays well with other mods.
+Create an issue if you encounter problem with game compatibility, bugs, or have an idea for an improvement so we can continue to improve this project!

 ## Requirements

 - Windows 10 or Windows 11, 64-bit